 Chen is a part of the MSU's Global Impact Initiative and he says that there have been studies earlier that find that black populations may have a poorer sense of smell compared to whites and are less likely to develop Parkinsonism.
 In this study per se there was no significant finding about the poor sense of smell in blacks and its association with Parkinsonism he said and added that more research in this area was needed to be conclusive.

 Researchers were careful to adjust for other factors that were likely to affect the results including a history of smoking or head injury and excessive coffee intake etc. Chen explained that not all persons who had a low sense of smell developed Parkinson’s disease and this should be kept in mind.
 Further research is necessary before the smell test can be used as a screening tool for Parkinson’s disease he added.
 However, this study is an important step in the understanding of the risk factors associated with the disease he noted.

 Drawing Spirals and Detection of Parkinson’s Disease

 Australian researchers have reported in their latest study that a simple test that involves drawing a spiral on a surface could help detect Parkinson’s disease early.
 The pressure exerted by the pen on the surface and the writing speed could both account for the predictive values of this test.
-This latest study was published in the Frontiers of Neurology.
+This latest study was published in the

 Researchers developed specialized software and combined it with a tablet computer that can measure writing speed, and a pen that can measure pressure on a page.
 They used the system to measure pen speed and pressure during a simple spiral sketching task in a sample of healthy volunteers and Parkinson's patients with different levels of disease severity.
 IMAGE CREDIT.
 Dinesh Kumar and Ms. Poonam Zham of the 'Affordable diagnostics' group in RMIT University, Melbourne, Australia